 According to Microsoft, the patch for the vulnerability will receive only Windows 7 users, which paid for extended support, and users of the home version of the OS will be left without an update.

 Recall that on January 14 of this year, Microsoft discontinued official support for Windows 7.
-This means that the company will no longer provide technical support, software updates, as well as security updates and patches for vulnerabilities.
+This means that the company will no longer provide technical support, software updates, security updates, and patches for vulnerabilities.

 On January 17 was reported about zero-day vulnerability in Internet Explorer (CVE-2020-0674).
 The vulnerability allows remote execution of arbitrary code on the system and is already exploited by cybercriminals in real attacks.

 The community of the My Digital Life online forum has found an illegal way to extend support for Windows 7: bypass Microsoft’s restrictions and allow the installation of Windows 7 Extended Security Updates on all systems.
-True, an illegal version of the OS is unlikely to help from this vulnerability.
+An illegal version of the OS is unlikely to help from this vulnerability.